 Since Multisport tours have become popular recently, there is a tendency for some operators to simply use the word “Multisport” to a land-based trip that doesn’t actually do active tours.
 These “Multisports” usually consist of typical naturalist walks, a few opportunities to snorkel and perhaps a few bikes that you can use during your free-time without a guide — not within the park boundaries or with the likelihood to see much wildlife.
 To spot these faux-Multisports, just read through the detailed itinerary carefully; if you don’t see paddle-boarding, biking, or kayaking with your guide to particular sites on most days, it’s probably not a real multisport.

 GALAPAGOS MULTISPORT TRIP LENGTHS

-GROUP & PRIVATE TOURS
+GROUP OR PRIVATE TOURS

-We usually recommend that families with younger kids have a privately guided tour for maximum flexibility.
+We always recommend that families with younger kids have a privately guided tour for maximum flexibility.
 We find that with group tours, some people can feel held back or perhaps others feel they can’t keep up, or perhaps they don’t care about snorkeling but the group is all doing that activity.
 A privately-guided trip can avoid these sorts of headaches.

 WILDLIFE: MULTISPORTS VS. CRUISES

 On a land based multisport adventure, you’ll see most of the iconic wildlife of the Galapagos Islands.
 You’ll see blue-footed boobies, giant tortoises, marine iguanas, sea lions, sea turtles, sharks, rays, finches, and more.
 The one animal you may not see is the waved albatross.
 They are only on Española Island from May to November, and this island can only be reached on a cruise or on a day tour to the island (which can be added to a multisport).